Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-2-row-variation.md

 2. **Arkan** Above average sandbag.
 3. **Lilian** Conditional sandbag. (highly likely to be very effective)
 4. **Aron** One of the most reliable damage reflector w/ or w/o taunt.
-5. **Seir** Reliable taunt unit with conditional damage reflection
+5. **Seir** Reliable taunt unit with conditional damage reflection.
-6. **Caylen** New unit, need more data and experience to evaluate, but she's gaining popularity
+6. **Caylen** New unit, need more data and experience to evaluate, but she's gaining popularity.

 **Offensive Row**

 You typically use the most heavily invested offensive unit in this row.
 Most of the time the offensive units are placed in the middle and supports and extra defensive units are located at the front or the back (the placement in the Offensive Row heavily depends on the current meta).
 Because there are many offensive units, I will not be showing a example list.
 However, I do believe elaborating on support is important.

-Usually 2 Row Variation Formation lacks durability compared to other formations.
-Since 2 Row Variation Formation does not like a elongated fights, it puts a lot of importance on support units.
-I'd probably even say that you need at least 2 of the top tier supports with this formation (the choice of top tier supports vary depending on your offensive units and formation).
+**Usually 2 Row Variation Formation lacks durability compared to other formations.** Since 2 Row Variation Formation does not like a elongated fights, it puts a lot of importance on support units.
+I'd probably even say that you having least 2 of the top tier supports with this formation is a requirement (the choice of top tier supports vary depending on your offensive units and formation).

 ***Based on September 2018 (KR Server)***
 The most popular support units used are as follows: